Why is Savasana important?

 The Hathapradipika is a compilation that draws onto the wisdom from at least 20 other texts that preceded it (Dr Mallinson).
 It is the first text that sets out to teach Hatha Yoga above other methods of yoga.
 It includes an introduction of 15 postures and Savasana is one of them.

 Before that, Savasana used to be a method of laya yoga (the yoga of dissolution).
 Around the 12th century, this technique was distinct from Hatha yoga.
 It included meditating on emptiness, staring at the tip of the nose and between the eyebrows (third eye), a meditation on the rear part of the head said to conquer death, and /or staring at the big toes of the left and right feet.
 It also included simply lying supine on the ground like a corpse, and it was said that this technique, when practised relaxed, will be a successful method of dissolution.
-The Yoga of Dissolution (laya yoga) happens because of the dissolution of the mind employing esoteric techniques.
+The Yoga of Dissolution (laya yoga) happens because of the dissolution of the mind by employing esoteric techniques.

 The physical form of nowadays asanas serves to strengthen our nervous system mainly and to untangle nerves.
 Savasana soothes irritated nerves.
 Pranayama can only be practised when the nerves are soothed.
 We need a stable spine but sill mind to be able to meditate and go deeper.
 A right balance between backward and forward bending is important to achieve this.
-Excessive backbend gives you an elastic spine but to sit in meditation; you need a stable spine.
+Excessive backbend gives you an elastic spine, but to sit in meditation; you need a stable spine.
 Lungs are stretched in backbends and make your mind alert.
 Alertness is useful for practising meditation and pranayama.
-Excessive forward bends may give you a stable spine but not an alert and sill mind.
+Excessive forward bends may give you a stable spine, but not an alert and sill mind.
 In pranayama, the mind must stay alert and the spine stable.

 All tissues have a tipping point for optimum health, and if we go above it, we may overstress the tissue, and it tears the tissue down.
 If we load at the same time, this might lead to an injury.
 If we stay under the optimum tipping point, we get what is called a beneficial adaptation.

-Our tissue can elongate with training but also creeping will take place.
+Our tissue can elongate with training, but also creeping will take place.
 Cumulative stress also leads to fatigue building up.

 With mindful training that includes rest periods, you are creating a stimulus for your tissue to adapt to higher tolerance, that means that you appreciate the rest after the training as the time when the tissue can adapt.
 Over the rest period, the tolerance of the tissue can adapt to a higher level.
 For a better explanation, please watch Your Spine, Your Yoga The Course - The Biological Tipping Point - YouTube.